lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Learners watch as an instructor writes code live in real time, typically via one or more projector screens that show the same screen as the instructor sees.
-Instructors also read as they type out loud, explaining the different elements and principles that are relevant for learners to understand the code.
+Instructors also read out loud what they type, explaining the different elements and principles that are relevant for learners to understand the code.
 At the same time, each learner is invited to copy and execute the exact code